DiffCo: Auto-Differentiable Proxy Collision Detection with Multi-class Labels for Safety-Aware Trajectory Optimization: Experiments and Results

 In Fig.~\ref{fig:avoidimportantobj}, the robot trajectories are optimized while the safety bias $\epsilon_c$ added to the orange objects are $10\times$ larger than that of the blue ones, demonstrating its capability for semantically informed, safety-aware trajectory optimization.
 The robots try to stay away from the orange objects as much as possible in this case.
 As a comparison, when we set the safety biases of all objects to be equal, the robots would rather take trajectories that produce less total movement (Fig.~\ref{fig:equalmargin}).

-Fig.~\ref{fig:optimizerrt}(a,c,e,g) visualize trajectories of the Baxter robot generated by RRT.
-These solutions are used as initializations in trajectory optimization that employs \shortname as proxy collision detector.
-The optimized trajectories are presented in Fig.~\ref{fig:optimizerrt}(b,d,f,h).
+Fig.~\ref{fig:optimizerrt}(a,c,e,g,i,k) visualize trajectories of the Baxter robot and Panda arm generated by RRT.
+These solutions are used as seeds in trajectory optimization that employs \shortname as a proxy collision detector.
+The optimized trajectories are presented in Fig.~\ref{fig:optimizerrt}(b,d,f,h,j,l).

 The objective $f(\cfg)$ of the Baxter experiments are set to be a sum of the end-effector movement and joint angle changes,